mvertes/parscan/docs/modules/goparser.md

 `parseExpr` converts infix expressions to postfix using a shunting-yard algorithm.
 Operator precedence and associativity come from `lang.TokenProps`.

+Binary operators are left-associative: when a binary operator `op` is pushed onto the operator stack, the shunting-yard loop flushes all pending operators with precedence `>= prec(op)` before pushing `op`.
+Unary operators flush only `> prec(op)`, making them right-associative.

+A token preceded by a colon (e.g. in composite literals) is treated as a unary context, so that `&` or `*` there is not misclassified as binary.

 ### Control flow encoding

 Instead of building an AST, control structures are lowered to